Cultra Manor – Ulster Folk and Transport Museum

 • Catholic Church

-The church is quite rare because it was built more than fifty years before the repeal of the Penal Laws, which regulated the rights and status of Catholics in Ireland.
+The church is rare because it was built more than fifty years before the repeal of the Penal Laws, which regulated the rights and status of Catholics in Ireland.

 • Carpenter’s Workshop